Please note that the screenshots are for explanatory purposes. The content look may change.

 Visibility is controlled by five aspects: page type, category, tag, date, and author.
 For example, if you wanted the Archives widget to only appear on category archives and error pages, choose “Show” from the first dropdown and then add two rules: “Page is 404 Error Page” and “Category is All Category Pages.”

 You can also hide widgets based on the current page.
 For example, if you don’t want the Archives widget to appear on search results pages, choose “Hide” and “Page is Search Results.”

 Each visibility rule is handled separately.
 For example, there isn’t a way to only display a widget on posts categorised as “Summer” and tagged with “Picnic.”

 Please check this solution if you don't see the Visibility button https://beaver.support.vamtam.com/support/solutions/articles/254329-how-do-i-remove-the-sidebars-and-widgets-.

 Another solution is to check if the Widget visibility feature is enabled here:

 Step 3: How to edit the Body/Footer sidebars layout

 This theme comes with Body and Footer pre-build layouts:

 Step 4: How to edit the Widgets' sidebars content

-You can edit easily preview and modify each page's sidebars as well as the footer widgets areas.
+You can edit easily, preview and modify each page's sidebars and the footer widgets.
 Simply open the page, next open the Customizer, select Widgets, and click on the pencil icon to edit the widget you wish: